Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Gravitational Wave Timing Residual Theory

 where $t_\mathrm{obs}$ is the time a pulsar's photon is observed arriving at Earth, $t_\mathrm{ret}$ is the retarded time of the gravitational wave (equation~\ref{eqn:retarded time}) , and $\vec{x}_{0}(t)$ is the spatial path of the photon between the pulsar and the Earth.

-Finally the gravitational wave induced timing residual is the integrated fractional period shift due to the gravitational wave over the observation time.
-Conceptually this is the difference between the observed and expected time-of-arrival of a pulsar's pulse~\citep{creighton_anderson_2011, maggiore_2018}:
+Finally, the gravitational wave-induced timing residual is the integrated fractional period shift due to the gravitational wave over the observation time.
+Conceptually, this is the difference between the observed and expected time of arrival of a pulsar's pulse~\citep{creighton_anderson_2011, maggiore_2018}: